palmmc/Peanut-Framework/pages/guides/getting-started.md

 Although you now have a working project, it's not an addon yet, which means it's not usable in Minecraft.
 Let's change that!

-In your **Terminal** from earlier, run the command `peanut build peanut_example/project.ts`
+In your **Terminal** from earlier, run the command `peanut build peanut_example`

 ::: info
-_Peanut registers three terminal commands that you can use for compilation:_
+_Peanut registers four terminal commands for different purposes:_

-> `peanut build <path to script>` - Generates behavior and resource packs from a script.
+> `peanut build <path to project directory>` - Generates project behavior and resources.
 >
-> `peanut watch <path to script>` - Generates behavior and resource packs every time you save the specified file.
+> `peanut deploy` - Deploys your latest behavior and resource pack build to Minecraft.
 >
-> `peanut deploy` - Deploys your latest behavior and resource pack build to Minecraft.
+> `peanut reload <path to project directory>` - Reloads plugins from your plugins directory.
+>
+> `peanut watch <path to project directory>` - Starts a watch task for your project.
+>
+> > This means that anytime a script in your project is saved, your project will be built, compiled, and deployed to Minecraft.

 :::